mtumilowicz/terraform-basics-modules-workshop/README.md

 * Remote modules can be fetched from the Terraform Registry with either terra- form init or terraform get
   * But not only the Terraform configuration is downloaded; everything in those modules is downloaded.
+Terraform always runs in the context of a single root module.
+A complete Terraform configuration consists of a root module and the tree of child modules (which includes the modules called by the root module, any modules called by those modules, etc.).

+In Terraform CLI, the root module is the working directory where Terraform is invoked.
+(You can use command line options to specify a root module outside the working directory, but in practice this is rare. )
+In Terraform Cloud and Terraform Enterprise, the root module for a workspace defaults to the top level of the configuration directory (supplied via version control repository or direct upload), but the workspace settings can specify a subdirectory to use instead.

 ## remote backend
 * create resources first, then uncomment the backend cofiguration, then init